Chagas disease

 The incubation period after vector borne exposure is 1-2 weeks (up to 4 months in transplant/transfusion related cases).
 Chagas disease subsequently has two phases:

-1. Initial acute phase - which lasts 8-12 weeks, and is characterised by circulating trypomastigotes (parasitaemia).
+1. Initial acute phase - lasts 8-12 weeks and is characterised by circulating trypomastigotes (parasitaemia).

-• Usually asymptomatic, may cause mild flu like symptoms (malaise, fever, anorexia).
+• Usually asymptomatic, may cause mild flu like symptoms (malaise, fever, anorexia, lymphadenopathy).

-• There may be characteristic lesions at inoculation sites, such as skin swelling (Chagoma) or unilateral eyelid swelling (Romana's sign).7
+• Characteristic lesions may be present at inoculation sites, such as skin swelling (Chagoma) or unilateral eyelid swelling (Romana's sign).8

-• Severe acute disease is uncommon (<1%), but may present with acute myocarditis, pericardial effusion or meningoencephalitis.
+• Severe acute disease is uncommon (<1%),9 but may present with acute myocarditis,6 pericardial effusion or meningoencephalitis (the latter is more common in infants <2 years and in reactivation cases).10

-• Congenital infection (classified as acute disease3 and diagnosed by detection of the parasite or PCR testing) is mostly sub-clinical, but can cause prematurity, low birthweight, fever, hepatosplenomegaly or anaemia.
+• Congenital infection (classified as acute disease3,9 and diagnosed by detection of the parasite or PCR testing) is mostly sub-clinical, but can cause prematurity, low birthweight, fever, hepatosplenomegaly or anaemia.
 Rare presentations include meningoencephalitis, pneumonitis and neonatal death.
-Congenital disease is uncommon (pooled transmission rate 4.7% [95% CI 3.9, 5.6] in infants of infected mothers).8
+Congenital disease is uncommon (pooled transmission rate 4.7% [95% CI 3.9, 5.6] in infants of infected mothers).11

 2. Chronic phases - in the absence of successful treatment, T. cruzi infection is lifelong

-• Latent (indeterminate) stage - patients are asymptomatic, with positive serology, but no end-organ manifestations and a normal ECG.7 This stage can last decades or be lifelong.
+• Latent (indeterminate) stage - patients are asymptomatic, with positive serology, but no end-organ manifestations and a normal ECG.6,8 This stage can last decades, or be lifelong.

 • Symptomatic (determinate) stage - after 10-30 years, 20-40% of infected individuals develop symptoms of chronic infection.

 • Cardiac involvement is the most common complication (20-30%).
-Parasite infection causes fibrosing myocarditis, which can progress to an arrhythmogenic dilated cardiomyopathy with atypical angina, heart failure, conduction disturbances, ventricular arrhythmias, sudden cardiac death and thromboembolic events.7
+Parasite infection causes fibrosing myocarditis, which can progress to an arrhythmogenic dilated cardiomyopathy with atypical angina, heart failure, conduction disturbances, ventricular arrhythmias, sudden cardiac death and thromboembolic events.6,8 ECG changes (e.g. right bundle branch block, left anterior fasicular block, ST changes) are the earliest sign of progression.6,10

-• GIT smooth muscle involvement (10-15%) can lead to progressive dysmotility, causing megaesophagus and megacolon.
-Patients may present with reflux symptoms, dysphagia, or constipation.7
+• Gastrointestinal (GI) smooth muscle involvement (10-15%) can lead to progressive dysmotility, causing megaesophagus and megacolon.
+Patients may present with reflux symptoms, dysphagia, or constipation.8

-• Neurological involvement (~10%) can cause neuritis, sensory impairment, abnormal reflexes, and rarely, CNS presentations.
+• Neurological involvement11 (~10%) neuritis, sensory impairment, abnormal reflexes, and rarely, CNS presentations (including those related to thromboembolic events).10

-• Reactivation - parasitaemia or acute clinical manifestations, including acute severe disease, can occur with immune suppression from any cause.
+• Reactivation - associated with parasitaemia and may cause acute clinical manifestations, including severe acute disease, can occur with immune suppression from any cause.

 Testing

 Testing (serology) should be offered to all humanitarian entrants originating from or transiting through Central and South America, and all children of mothers with confirmed infection.
-Testing is a priority for women of reproductive age, including pregnant women, and people who are immunosuppressed (or at risk of immunosuppression) who have lived in endemic areas.
+Testing is a priority for women of reproductive age (including pregnant women) and people who are immunosuppressed (or at risk of immunosuppression) who have lived in endemic areas.
+Testing is also a priority for all children of mothers with confirmed infection, including Australian born children (testing varies in infants - see below).

-• In the acute stage - diagnosis is via direct microscopy of parasites in blood (thick and thin films) or CSF, or PCR testing.
-Note - direct transmission can occur with needlestick injuries in acute infection/parasitaemia.
+• In the acute stage - diagnosis is via direct microscopy of parasites in blood (thick and thin films) or CSF, or PCR testing.2,9 Note - direct transmission can occur with needlestick injuries in acute infection/parasitaemia.2

 • In the chronic stages - circulating trypomastigotes are usually not identified, and serology is recommended for screening.
 If initial serology is positive, a second confirmatory test using a different assay is required, sensitivity and specificity of commercially available assays varies.2

-• In Australia, T. cruzi serology (ELISA) is available through the Westmead Institute Of Clinical Pathology And Medical Research (ICPMR).
+• In Australia, T. cruzi serology (ELISA) is available through the Institute Of Clinical Pathology And Medical Research (ICPMR) at Westmead.
 If confirmatory testing is required, this will be arranged by ICPMR.

 • In end-organ disease, amastigotes may be found in muscle biopsy specimens with hematoxylin and eosin or Giemsa staining.